tango-adb/docs/docs/tango/commands/sync/read.md

 }
 ```

-:::danger
+:::danger READ ALL STREAMS!

+ADB is a multiplexing protocol (multiple logic streams are transferred over one connection), so blocking one stream will block all other streams.

-You must read the stream to the end, otherwise all sockets to the device will be blocked.
+You must continuously read from the returned stream to prevent this from happening.

 :::